hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 Locking a workspace also restricts state uploads.
 In order to upload state, the workspace must be locked by the user who is uploading state.

-~> **Important:** [The `atlas` backend][atlas-backend] ignores this restriction, and allows users with permission to read and write state versions to modify state while the workspace is locked.
-To prevent confusion and accidents, avoid using the `atlas` backend in normal workflows and use the `remote` backend instead; see [Terraform Cloud's CLI-driven workflow](../run/cli.html) for details.

-[permissions-citation]: #intentionally-unused---keep-for-maintainers

-[atlas-backend]: /docs/backends/types/terraform-enterprise.html

 Users with permission to lock and unlock a workspace can't unlock a workspace which was locked by another user.
 Users with admin access to a workspace can force unlock a workspace even if another user has locked it.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers